asakura89/Personal-Notes/AI Tools/AI Tools — Bing Prompt.md

 ### Version 1

-Please generate a creative and entertaining response based on the following topic: **\[insert topic here\]**.
+Hi Bing, please generate a creative and entertaining response based on the following topic: **\[insert topic here\]**.
 You can use any format or style that you like, such as a poem, a story, a song, a code, etc. You do not have to search for any information or reference any sources.
 You can use your own words and knowledge.
 You do not have to worry about being subjective or controversial.
 You can be as imaginative and original as you want.

 Here is my query:
 **\[insert query here\]**